RESEARCH STARTER

 The 128-square-mile city of Mesa is situated along the Salt River, in Maricopa County, Arizona.
 Located approximately 16 miles east of Phoenix, Mesa is often regarded as an extension of the state capital.
 In fact, since both Phoenix and Mesa have seen such phenomenal growth in recent years, many have speculated that the two cities might merge someday, much like Raleigh and Durham in North Carolina.

-The average annual temperature in Mesa is 85 degrees Fahrenheit.
-During winter, the temperature rarely drops below 45 degrees, and July temperatures often climb higher than the summer average of 104 degrees.
-With an average annual precipitation total of less than 8 inches, and more than 300 days per year described as "sunny," it's easy to see that water is at a premium in Mesa.
+During winter in Mesa, the temperature rarely drops below 45 degrees.
+The average temperature in January is 54 degrees.
+Summers are hot, with July temperatures reaching an average of about 94 degrees and often climbing higher, with a maximum average of 107.
+With an average annual precipitation total of less than 10 inches and more than 300 days per year described as "sunny," it's easy to see that water is at a premium in Mesa.
 Climate change is evident in increases in daytime and overnight temperatures, more severe weather, less precipitation, and other changes.

 People

-Mesa is the third-largest city in Arizona, and ranks 40th among US cities.
-A significant part of the Phoenix metropolitan area, Mesa's population was estimated to be 512,498 in 2022, according to the US Census Bureau.
+Mesa is the third-largest city in Arizona and ranks 37th among US cities.
+A significant part of the Phoenix metropolitan area, Mesa's population was estimated to be 517,142 in 2024, according to the US Census Bureau's American Community Survey (ACS).
 A relatively "new" city, Mesa is larger than such cities as Miami, St. Louis, Pittsburgh, and Atlanta, though it is not as well known.

-Mesa may be considered young in population as well as in history -- the average age among its citizens is thirty-two, and only 16.9 percent of the population consists of people sixty-five years and older.
-As is typical of many other cities in the region, the majority of Mesa's population (72.1 percent) is white.
-The largest minority group is the Hispanic and Latino community, which accounts for 27.3 percent of the total population.
-The Black or African American community accounts for 4.6 percent of the population and Indigenous people account for 2.1 percent of the population.
+Mesa may be considered young in population as well as in history—the average age among its citizens is 37, and only 17.5 percent of the population consists of people sixty-five years and older.
+As is typical of many other cities in the region, the majority of Mesa's population (58.3 percent) is white.
+The largest minority group is the Hispanic and Latino community, which accounts for 28.4 percent of the total population.
+The Black or African American community accounts for 2.8 percent of the population, Asians account for 3.2 percent, and American Indian and Alaska Native people account for 1.6 percent of the population.

 Economy

-Mesa has at least twenty businesses that employ over 500 workers.
-The city's major industry revolves around local fruit and vegetable farming activities.
-The manufacture of airline parts is another important business in Mesa, where the Boeing Company employs more than 4,000 workers.
+Mesa's major industry revolves around local fruit and vegetable farming activities.
+The manufacture of airline parts is another important business in Mesa, where the Boeing Company is a top employer.

 The public school system is the largest single employer in Mesa.
-Another major source of employment is Banner Health System, which employs approximately 6,000 people.
-The town itself employs 3,000 workers in various government and public service positions.
-Telecommunications giant AT&T employs 2,800 workers at its Mesa facility.
+Another major source of employment is Banner Health System.
+The town itself employs thousands of workers in various government and public service positions.
+Telecommunications giant AT&T is another major employer in the area.

-The area's airports -- Phoenix Sky Harbor International, Williams Gateway, and the Mesa Falcon Field municipal airport -- together contribute more than $600 million to the local economy.
+The area's airports—Phoenix Sky Harbor International, Mesa Gateway Airport, and the Falcon Field municipal airport—together contribute millions to the local economy.

 Landmarks

 One of the most prominent natural attractions in the Mesa area is the Apache Trail, an 80-mile scenic drive through the desert.
-Along this route is the colorful Lost Dutchman Goldmine Museum, which along with Goldfield Mining Town (an authentic "ghost town") is part of the nearby Superstition Mountain Wilderness Area.
-The museum houses a variety of exhibits related to the Old West and the legend of the lost Dutchman mine.
+Along this route is the colorful Superstition Mountain Lost Dutchman Museum, which along with Goldfield Ghost Town (an authentic "ghost town") is part of the nearby Superstition Mountain wilderness area.
+The museum houses a variety of exhibits related to the Old West and the legend of the Lost Dutchman mine.

 Further outside the city, the Grand Canyon itself is about half a day's drive north.
 Sedona, a popular pilgrimage site for "new age" enthusiasts, is 130 miles away.
 There are also 58 parks in Mesa itself.

-There are five major museums, including the Mesa Southwest Museum, within the city limits.
-The $90 million Mesa Arts Center includes four performance spaces and offers live events and art exhibits.
-Phoenix provides all of the cultural resources and attractions of a major metropolis, and is only a 20-minute drive away.
+There are several major museums, including the Arizona Museum of Natural History, within the city limits.
+The $90 million Mesa Arts Center includes performance spaces and offers live events and art exhibits.
+Phoenix provides all of the cultural resources and attractions of a major metropolis and is only a 20-minute drive away.

 History